Nurses Can Retire Wealthier Than Doctors

 - Debt matters a lot, especially when you’re early in your career.
 Do whatever you can to graduate with minimal debt, and you will be rewarded with hundreds of thousands of dollars later.

 - Once you start working, the best thing you can do is to pay off your debt as quickly as possible, then start contributing to your retirement account STAT.
-Remember that delaying your investing by a small amount of time like 5 years can compound to a $500,000 loss or gain by retirement.
+Remember that delaying your investing by a small amount of time, even by five years, can compound to a $500,000 loss or gain by retirement.

-- It’s critically important to invest your money in the right types of investment vehicles because a small % difference can lead to millions of dollars gained in return.
+- It’s critically important to invest your money in the right types of investment vehicles, because a small percent difference can lead to millions of dollars gained in return.

 - Step-by-step instructions for making sure that your money is invested in the right type of accounts